History of the Jews in Sicily: Modern times

+Shortly before the Allied invasion of Sicily, Fascist authorities deported the Jewish population of Palermo, Sicily.
+Italian authorities transferred 16,000 Italian Jews interred in various camps in Sicily to the Italian mainland.
+American occupying forces restored religious freedom and nullified Fascist racial laws.
+The occupying forces required Sicilian authorities to itemize property that had been Aryanized during the war.

 Rabbi Stefano Di Mauro, an Italian American descendant of southern Italian neofiti, has been active on the island and opened a small synagogue in 2008, but he has not yet set up a full-time Jewish congregation in Sicily.

 The name Di Mauro indicates Arabic origin Services are held weekly on Shabbat and on the High Holy Days.
 The street Via della Giudecca is located where the Jewish Quarter was once established.
 In addition, Shavei Israel has expressed in interest in helping to facilitate the Sicilian Bnei Anusim back to Judaism.

 On January 12, 2017, the Archbishop of Palermo, Corrado Lorefice, donated the oratory of Santa Maria del Sabato to the Union of Jewish Communities to convert it into the new synagogue.